ejschoen/clj-tape/README.md

 ### Multi-threaded readers and writers

 Blocking queues can be used with multiple readers and writers.
-Use `take!` instead of `peek` and `remove` to atomically take from a queue.  `take!` does not time out, and returns nil when the queue is closed.
+Use `take!` instead of `peek` and `remove!` to atomically take from a queue.  `take!` does not time out, and returns `nil` when the queue is closed.
 Note that `take!` is only available with clj-tape's blocking queues.

 ## License